fatiando/2023-egu-gd-blogpost/blogpost.md

 Moreover, we develop these tools in the open, through a transparent and auditable process, to which [we invite everyone to join and participate][contact].
-This process had created opportunities for collaborations between researchers from around the world, beyond the scientific paper: joining efforts to solve common problems and build tools in a collaboratively way.
+This process has created opportunities for collaborations between researchers from around the world, beyond the scientific paper: joining efforts to solve common problems and build tools in a collaborative way.

 We also aim to promote best practices for software development among the scientific community, like creating good documentation, writing tests that